Stock market today: Wall Street drifts as markets worldwide pull back

 At that meeting, the Fed decided to hold rates steady.
 It was the first time in more than a year that it refrained from hiking rates, but it also hinted it may push through two more increases by the end of 2023.

 Yields were mixed in the bond market ahead of the release of the minutes.
-The yield on the 10-year Treasury edged up to 3.87% from 3.86% Monday, when bond trading ended early ahead of the Independence Day holiday.
+The yield on the 10-year Treasury rose to 3.92% from 3.86% Monday, when bond trading ended early ahead of the Independence Day holiday.
 The 10-year yield helps set rates for mortgages and other important loans.

 Companies that do a lot of business in the China region were also weak.
 Las Vegas Sands and Wynn Resorts, which get significant chunks of revenue from Macau, both fell at least 4%.